[Amended, Sept. 18, 2022]

 Section 3.
 Youth Sections

-Branches established on college campuses and consisting of students will be called Chapter Youth Sections.
-Youth Sections must have at least five full members in good standing with national DSA.
+YDSA Chapters within the jurisdiction of CINDSA will be called Chapter Youth Sections.
+Youth Sections must have at least five dues-paying members in good standing with national DSA.
 The chairs of Chapter Youth Sections will hold membership on the Chapter Steering Committee.

 Section 4.
 Branch General Meetings